marinade-finance/delegation-strategy-2/collect/README.md

 epoch against the `epochs` table.

-The feature-gate floor is the running maximum, over the gates activated so far, of the version each gate shipped in -- the rule Anza's wiki states.
-The tracker JSON gives the version, the gate's own account gives the activation slot, and `version-floor.json` is read as a cross-check: a derived newest floor that disagrees with Anza's published `current` is a `warn!`.
-Only the newest `--latest-gates-to-read` gates are read, since each one costs an account read; the older history is seeded by `migrations/0027-releases.sql`, and a larger window rebuilds more of it.
+The feature-gate floor is the running maximum, over the gates activated so far, of the version each gate shipped in.
+The tracker JSON gives the version, the gate's account gives the activation epoch.

+Only gates requiring at least the floor `version-floor.json` publishes are read: that floor is the maximum over everything already activated, so anything below it is history the migration seeds.